Carrier Strike Group Seven 2007–09 operations: 2007 surge deployment

 In 2007, Carrier Strike Group Seven (CARSTRKGRU-7) entered the U.S. Seventh Fleet's area of responsibility (AOR).
 Admiral Charles W. Martoglio, the commander of Carrier Strike Group Seven (COMCARSTRKGRU-7), noted:

-Our friends and allies in the region can be assured of continued, robust interaction with our Navy in the form of mutual training opportunities, exchanges, and port visits.
-We are committed to the maintenance of peace and stability in the Pacific region.
+Our friends and allies in the region can be assured of continued, strong engagement with our Navy through mutual training opportunities, exchanges, and port visits.
+We remain committed to maintaining peace and stability in the Pacific region.